History of Mexico City: Founding

 The Mexica story is that they came from a place called Aztlán, described as an island in the middle of a lake.
 Their god Huitzilopochtli told them to go and look for a promised land.
-They first arrived around the territory known as Culiacán by 960 CE, but then left and returned to Aztlan.
+They first arrived around the territory known as Culiacán by 960 AD, but then left and returned to Aztlan.
 Wandering from Aztlan again around the year "1 Tecpatl" or 1064–65 according to the codices Chimalpahin, Aubin and the Anales de Tlalteloco, they soon arrived at Pátzcuaro.
 They thought that was the land Huitzilopochtli had promised them, but the god told them to continue.
 They went east and arrived at Chapultepec, on the edge of what was then Lake Texcoco.
 The god told them that their promised land was close but that they would have to fight for it.
 Their first opponent was a chief named Cópil, son of a witch named Malinalxochitl and Huitzilopochtli's sister.
 The Mexica surrounded Cópil's forces, captured and sacrificed the chief's heart to Huitzilopochtli.

 However, the lords of Azcapotzalco, Tlacopan, Coyoacán and Culhuacan still opposed their arrival.
 At first they tried diplomacy to convince the Mexica to leave.
 The Mexica fought these lords and lost, retreating to a place called Acocolco and hiding in the marshes, becoming subjects of a people named the Colhuas.
 Two years later, the Colhuas asked the Mexicas to fight with them against Xochimilco.
 While the Mexica impressed the Colhuas with their battle skills, the latter expelled the former when the Mexica sacrificed the hearts of their captives to Huitzilopochtli.
 They went to Tizapan.
 After that, they wandered the rim of Lake Texcoco.
 The migration lasted around 260 years; from 1064 to 1065 to 1325.